-Bi-State Regional Commission also maintains the Bi-State Regional Intelligent Transportation Systems (ITS) Architecture.
-The document was most recently updated in 2012.
-The Bi-State Regional ITS Architecture is a framework or ensuring institutional agreements and technical integration are in place prior to beginning a project or groups of projects which incorporate ITS technology in the implementation.
-This document aids in the continuous improvement of ITS technology in the region.
+Bi-State Regional Commission also maintains the Bi-State Regional Intelligent Transportation Systems (ITS) Reference Architecture, which is currently under review and update.
+It is a framework for ensuring institutional agreements and technical integration are in place prior to beginning a project or groups of projects that incorporate ITS technology in the implementation.
+This Reference Architecture aids in the continuous improvement of ITS technology in the region.